MykolaSainiuk/pysaka/README.md

         destination?: DestinationType;
         severity?: SeverityLevelEnum;
         format?: PrintFormatEnum;
-        name?: string;
+        prefix?: string;
-        debugLogsOfLogger?: boolean;
-        neverSpikeCPU?: boolean;
+        internalLogs?: boolean;
     };

 In details:

 - `destination` - must be Writable stream!
-Mostly it's process.stdout, or file descriptor with write access, socket...
+Mostly it's process.stdout, or file descriptor with write access, net socket or custom Writable stream.
+Default is process.stdout.

-- `fallbackSupport` - flag which identifies that logs has to be backup-ed up in case if destination is not available temporarily.
-It preserves logs in the temporary file until your main code repairs the destination.
-Useful much if `destination` is Socket which points to another unstable server.

 - `severity` - aka a log level: 0 - debug, 1 - info, 2 - warn, 3 - error, 4 - fatal

-- `format` - two options: "json" or "text".
+- `format` - two options: "json" or "text"
-  - JSON - for post-reexporting to monitoring tools
+  - JSON - for post-reexporting into monitoring tools (default format)
-  - text - for human readability, with colors.
+  - text - for human readability, with colors

-- `name` - a name of the logger. optional
+- `prefix` - a name of the logger (optional): will be pre-inserted for each log message.
+Default is empty string.

-- `debugLogsOfLogger` - a flag which identifies if the debug logs of the logger itself should be printed.
+- `internalLogs` - a flag which identifies if the debug logs of the logger itself should be printed.
 Internal usage mostly

-- `neverSpikeCPU` - a flag which de-prioritizes logger work (lower it) in comparison with other user code.
-It utilizes never busy setImmediate stage of EventLoop, ergo it has minimal affect on the main process (being executed when CPU is not busy much).

-### Does not do what I want
+## Does not do what I want

 So open an issue on github and I will code it for you if it makes sense.